tskit-dev/msprime/docs/api.rst

 feature and the majority of cases should be well served with the default recombination model and number of loci.

-Population structure is modelled by specifying a fixed number of demes :math:`d`, and a :math:`d \times d` matrix :math:`M` of per generation migration rates.
+Population structure is modelled by specifying a fixed number of subpopulations :math:`d`, and a :math:`d \times d` matrix :math:`M` of per generation migration rates.
 Each element of the matrix :math:`M_{j,k}` defines the fraction of population :math:`j` that consists of migrants from population :math:`k` in each generation.
-Each deme has an initial absolute population size :math:`s` and a per generation exponential growth rate :math:`\alpha`.
+Each subpopulation has an initial absolute population size :math:`s` and a per generation exponential growth rate :math:`\alpha`.
 The size of a given population at time :math:`t` in the past (measured in generations) is therefore given by :math:`s e^{-\alpha t}`.
 Demographic events that occur in